Skip to main content

 Liquid chromatography is quite similar to GC, except instead of gas, it uses liquid, as you may have guessed.
 The test principles of the two techniques are the same, and there are different iterations of liquid chromatography, but the most common is liquid-column.

 They may be different techniques, but the principles of gas and liquid chromatography are similar.
-This is because they can both can provide reliable results, although the gas test is usually faster than the liquid test, as it only takes minutes or even seconds.
+They can both can provide reliable results, although the gas test is usually faster than the liquid test.
 In liquid-column chromatography, the mobile phase, the gas in GC, is a liquid.
 The mobile liquid phase filters through the chromatography column, separating the components.

 Future Challenges of Chromatography and Food Testing